Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 A:

-Starting from 1 April 2023, all required supplementary forms and other forms must be submitted electronically.
-In case your tax return and Supporting Documents will be submitted in paper form, please print and sign the Control List for the supplementary form and other form uploaded and submit the Control List together with the Profits Tax return.
+All required supplementary forms and other forms must be submitted electronically through the eTAX irrespective of the filing mode of Profits Tax return for any year of assessment from 2018/19 to 2024/25 (both inclusive).
+In case your tax return and Supporting Documents will be submitted in paper form, please print and sign the Control List and submit the Control List together with the Profits Tax return.
 The Control List must be signed by the same person signing the tax return.
 If the tax return will be submitted under the electronic filing or semi-electronic filing mode, please proceed to the Completion Service and the Submission Service.
 These services will link up the uploaded data files with the Profits Tax return of the same Profits Tax File Number and RIN.
 Please refer to "Uploading of Data Files for Required Forms and Supporting Documents to Profits Tax Return" for further details.

 Q: